Top 5 Urban Regeneration Hotspots

 Birmingham Smithfield

-The Birmingham skyline has changed beyond measure over the last 20 years, introducing new commercial highrises, iconic shopping centres and world class residential developments.
+The Birmingham skyline has changed beyond measure over the last few decades, introducing new commercial highrises, iconic shopping centres and world class residential developments.
 While the city remains in the midst of its regeneration, it’s already proving to be a popular destination amongst tenants and investors.

-The Midlands Metro Expansion is another example of Birmingham’s dedication to becoming an interconnected hub, which will eventually connect the city centre with Edgbaston and Five Ways.
-This transport project alone has the potential to push property prices by 6% in nearby areas – equating to £14,000, on average.
+The Midlands Metro Expansion is another example of Birmingham’s dedication to becoming an interconnected hub – the past few years have connected the city centre with Edgbaston and Five Ways, with more stops scheduled for construction on the journey to Curzon Street and Brierley Hill.
+This transport project alone has the potential to push local property prices up significantly, with homes near transport networks experiencing significant price growth at 6% above the regional average according to Nationwide.

 The increasing transport links across Birmingham are making the city’s expanding commercial district even more accessible.
 The Paradise project is one of Birmingham’s most well-known urban regeneration plans, which has already attracted several global businesses to the city centre.
 With the likes of PwC, Mazars and DLA Piper already occupying spaces in this premium office development, the city centre has seen a significant influx in employment opportunities.

-Lockside Wharf is the latest addition to Birmingham’s residential market, and will be a hotspot amongst the city’s growing demographic of young professionals.
-Conveniently located between the city centre and the Jewellery Quarter, this up and coming development is the epitome of high-end waterfront living.
+No. 30 St Pauls is the latest addition to Birmingham’s residential market, and is sure to be a hotspot amongst the city’s growing demographic of working professionals.
+Conveniently located on the picturesque St. Paul’s Square in the renowned Jewellery Quarter, this development is set to be the epitome of high-end living.

 Regeneration projects spread far and wide across Birmingham, with Birmingham Smithfield playing an integral part in the city’s exciting future.
 Situated in Digbeth, this ongoing regeneration scheme is catering to an expanding rental market.
 The project emerged from a £1.5 billion investment and will work towards transforming the neighbourhood into a mixed-used hub, full of commercial spaces, new public realms and residential units.